 Nat still paid Ferdinand rent, but there was an unspoken agreement that Ferdinand would never evict him.
 For all their bickering, they needed each others' companionship to keep from dying of loneliness, now that Dianne was off at college.

 Ferdinand said, with a tinge of acid, "No, Anne Rice would not enjoy knowing about me, as I am neither gay nor sexy.
 Why must you keep infusing me with cheer, anyhow?
 I think it's within my rights to have angst, particularly after Selene died."
+He met her at a Halloween party.
+He said he was a vampire.
+She forgot to get a costume and so claimed to be a dormant werewolf.
+It was several weeks before they found out both of them were telling the truth.

 "I loved Selene too, but you can't keep using her as an excuse to be miserable for the rest of your life.
 And I foooouund something in the aaatiiiic."
 Nat reached over the coffee table – which wasn't even a real table, just a pile of hardcover books with a cloth on top – and straightened Ferdinand's hair.